binderb/note-taker/README.md

 - Use of **Express.js** to implement the server architecture.
 - Use of **modular routing** to compartmentalize endpoints.
 - Implementation of `GET`, `POST`, and `DELETE` API routes for use by a preexisting front end.
+- Implementation of a **wildcard route** to catch erroneously entered endpoints.
 - Use of Node's `fs` module to read, write, and delete note data.
 - Use of the `uuid` npm package to assign unique identifiers to individual notes.